-You are the world
+You and the Road

 This presentation can be described as a review for mature drivers/pedestrians and a reminder of the mortality of everyone.